apideck-libraries/portman/README.md

 Options:
       --help                 Show help                                                    [boolean]
-      --version              Show version number                                          [boolean] -u, --url                  URL of OAS to port to postman collection                     [string] -l, --local                Use local OAS to port to postman collection                  [string] -b, --baseUrl              Override spec baseUrl to use in test suite                   [string] -o, --output               Write the Postman collection to an output file               [string] -n, --runNewman            Run newman on newly created collection                       [boolean] -d, --newmanIterationData  Iteration data to run newman with newly created collection   [string] --syncPostman              Upload generated collection to postman (default: false)      [boolean] -p, --postmanUid           Collection UID to upload&overwrite with generated collection [string] -t, --includeTests         Inject test suite (default: true)                            [boolean] -c, --portmanConfigFile    Path to portman-config.json                                  [string] -s, --postmanConfigFile    Path to postman-config.json                                  [string] --envFile                  Path to the .env file to inject environment variables        [string] --cliConfigFile            Path to the file with the Portman CLI options                [string]
+      --version              Show version number                                          [boolean] -u, --url                  URL of OAS to port to Postman collection                     [string] -l, --local                Use local OAS to port to Postman collection                  [string] -b, --baseUrl              Override spec baseUrl to use in test suite                   [string] -o, --output               Write the Postman collection to an output file               [string] -n, --runNewman            Run newman on newly created collection                       [boolean] -d, --newmanIterationData  Iteration data to run newman with newly created collection   [string] --syncPostman              Upload generated collection to Postman (default: false)      [boolean] -p, --PostmanUid           Collection UID to upload&overwrite with generated collection [string] -t, --includeTests         Inject test suite (default: true)                            [boolean] -c, --portmanConfigFile    Path to portman-config.json                                  [string] -s, --PostmanConfigFile    Path to Postman-config.json                                  [string] --envFile                  Path to the .env file to inject environment variables        [string] --cliConfigFile            Path to the file with the Portman CLI options                [string]
 ```

 ### Environment variables

-Portman uses `dotenv` to not only access variables for functionality, but you can easily add environment variables that you'd like declared within your postman environment.
+Portman uses `dotenv` to not only access variables for functionality, but you can easily add environment variables that you'd like declared within your Postman environment.
-Simply prefix any variable name with `PORTMAN_`, and it will be available for use in your postman collection as the camelcased equivalent.
+Simply prefix any variable name with `PORTMAN_`, and it will be available for use in your Postman collection as the camelcased equivalent.
 For example:

 ```
 PORTMAN_CONSUMER_ID=test_user_id